cg-dot/oai-reverse-proxy/docs/deploy-huggingface.md

 - Your server should automatically deploy when you add the secret, but if not you can select `Factory Reboot` from that same Settings menu.

 ### 6. Share the link
 - The Service Info section below should show the URL for your server.
-You can share this with anyone to safely give them access to your OpenAI API key.
+You can share this with anyone to safely give them access to your API key.
-- Your friend doesn't need any OpenAI API key of their own, they just need your link.
+- Your friend doesn't need any API key of their own, they just need your link.

 # Optional